Home » Truck Driving Jobs » Is a Career As a Department of Defense Truck Driver For You?

 4. Have a Solid Working Knowledge of Regulations: Know the Federal Motor Carrier Safety Regulations (FMCSR) and Hazmat requirements like the back of your hand.

-• Driving a Variety of Commercial Vehicles
+• Driving an Assortment of Commercial Vehicles

-• Following strict guidelines for vehicle maintenance
+• Follow strict guidelines for vehicle maintenance

 Security and Clearances

-• Detailed background checks.
+• Drivers must have detailed background checks.

 • Your record must be squeaky clean.